Updating Schema

 Backwards Compatibility Check

-stately schema put
+When you’re updating your schema, stately schema put